amcknight/gort/Roadmap.md

 - Chimes in on his own sometimes

 ### Beyond
-- Takes into account what I, the streamer, is saying verbally
+- Takes into account what I, the streamer, am saying verbally
 - Interactive Fiction mode (Zorks/inform7)
 - A memory of previous conversations based on keyword lookups
 - Make him optionally bit powered to cover his own costs